melnyczuk/melnycz.uk/src/content/cv/jobs.md

 #### Backend Developer _Typescript, Python_

-Contracted to prototype and architect the initial backend services for a Berlin based health-tech start-up.
-This consists primarily of a TypeScript application using Prisma with Postgres, wrapped by a thin Express REST API layer.
-The application architecture consists of loosely-coupled, domain-specific modules that are intuitive to build, iterate and test.

-In addition to this main service, I built a data-processing microservice in Python that uses OCR & OpenCV to analyse health data from user-generated photographs of printed medical documents.
-The two services communicate using Celery to provide an asynchronous worker queue that is fast, scalable and secure within the private network.
+Researched, prototyped and built a backend ecosystem of hexagonal micro-services using a domain-specific architecture that are intuitive to develop, iterate and test.
+These services communicate using Redis PubSub to provide an asynchronous worker/broker queue that is fast, scalable and secure within the private network.
+Each service is containerised for easy deployment to the cloud.

-- Produced performant REST api server to support rapidly changing product needs
-- Engineered a data-processing pipeline to extract printed text into a comprehensive relational data structure
-- Produced a well-normalised database table structure to intuitively model domain specific records
-- Deployed cloud infrastructure to support hexagonal micro-services
+Services include:

+- A Node service written fully in TypeScript with Postgres, wrapped by a thin Express REST API layer
+- A data-processing Python service that uses OCR & OpenCV to extract health data from user-generated photographs of printed medical documents
+- A Node CMS to enrich user content and support the needs of a growing in-house content team
+- An adapter layer service to connect with partnering medical labs

+Following an initial contract as the first engineer on the project, I collaborated closely with a design agency for the initial phase of research & development.
+I then became a full-time team member to aid the growth of the in-house engineering team.

 ---